bernininini/bean-cake/journal.md

 ---

 ### 🗓️ August 5
-- Printed tires made from TPU
+- Printed cake toppings from PLA
+- Printed wheel connectors to motors and attached it to motors
+- Attached button to the center topping of cake
+- Continued coding and wiring the ESP32-Cam and ESP32-32D

+Prisca: 4 hr

+Bernice: hr

+---

+### 🗓️ August 6
-- Printed rest of cake using PLA
+- Printed cake top and bottom from PLA
+- Printed wheel tires from TPU
+-

 Prisca: hr